kristiyanpetrov/front-end-exercise/README.md

 # front-end-exercise

-# Foolproof front-end engineering technical exercise
+# front-end engineering technical exercise

 Create a web app that will display some information from the provided API.
 You are welcome to use any framework (or not) you prefer and feel free to use an accelerator (eg Create React App) to get you